gopi487krishna/proposal-gsoc-2020/README.md

 Both  of the problems stated above are not as critical as this one.
 Every time a call to the **value_of** function takes place, the respective card from the vector is fetched in constant time ( use of unordered_map ).
 Till here its fine.
 But then the code calls the lexical cast to convert the value to the required type and this is done each time **value_of** is called ( Even if the same keyword is looked up multiple times by the user ) that defeats the whole purpose as fetching values becomes always slow.

-Moreover if this function is inline ( which it will be for the most cases ) a significant amount of code bloat is encountered
+Moreover if this function is inline ( which it will be for the most cases ) a significant amount of code bloat is encountered.'

+Why parse the same value again and again if it can be first parsed once and then stored.
+Then the lookup cost will be very small ( order of magnitudes smaller ).

+This is the reason why i suggest to parse and store the values during